Scaling of reconnection parameters in magnetic island coalescence: Role of in-plane shear flow: Results and Discussion

 In this subsection, a quantitative scaling of reconnection parameters with the magnetic island size $\epsilon$ (in the absence of external shear flow) is presented.
 The aforementioned parameter $\epsilon$ controls the total magnetic flux enclosed inside the separatrix, and is a proxy to the island size.
 For this study, 8 runs have been conducted for a range of $\epsilon$ values from $0.1$ to $0.8$ keeping $a_B$ fixed and the initial flow profiles to be zero.
 For $\epsilon = 0.1 - 0.3$ runs, same simulation parameters are used as mentioned in Section \ref{simulation-details}.
 For $\epsilon = 0.4 - 0.8$ runs, {due to increasing island width ($a_I$)}, conducting walls are taken away from the islands ($L_x$ is doubled from $L_x=2$ to $L_x=4$ and number of grid points $N_x$ is also doubled to keep the grid size along $x$ i.e. $\mathrm{d}x$ the same) to minimize the boundary effects \cite{pritchett1979coalescence}.
 This is ensured by maintaining the ratio $L_x/(2a_I) > 6$. \\

 The time varying $E_y$ line-plots for all the runs are shown in Fig. \ref{Fig-1}a.
-Multiple humps in each $E_y$ plot are observed due to upstream magnetic flux pile-up causing island sloshing, a well studied phenomena in MIC problem \cite{knoll2006POP, mahapatra2021, pritchett1979coalescence, biskamp1982}.
+Multiple humps in each $E_y$ plot are observed due to {the pile-up of magnetic flux in the upstream region (where the plasma flows into the CS) that causes island sloshing}, a well studied phenomena in MIC problem \cite{knoll2006POP, mahapatra2021, pritchett1979coalescence, biskamp1982}.
 The peak $E_y$ values, denoted as black dots in Fig. \ref{Fig-1}a, and their corresponding time locations are plotted as a function of $\epsilon$ value in Fig. \ref{Fig-1}c.
 For smaller $\epsilon$ values (0.1 to 0.3), most of the flux reconnects before the development of sufficient upstream magnetic pressure to slow down the coalescence.
 Hence, for this range of $\epsilon$, the size of first hump is larger than the second.
 Eventually, remaining flux reconnects during the second hump and coalescence is completed.
-With increasing $\epsilon$, the size of the first hump gradually increases wherea as that of second hump increases by many fold.
+With increasing $\epsilon$, the size of the first hump gradually increases where as that of second hump increases by many fold.
 Moreover, with increasing strength of the Lorentz force between the islands, peak value of $E_y$ in first hump is attained at the earlier times.
 Simultaneously, the magnetic pressure also builds-up on both the sides of CS at earlier times for larger islands.
 This is evident as the dip in $E_y$ value after first hump in Fig. \ref{Fig-1}a and flattening of O-point tracing lines in Fig. \ref{Fig-1}b at earlier times as $\epsilon$ increases.
 In case of larger islands ($\epsilon \geq 0.4$), at the end of first hump, a large fraction of magnetic flux still remains inside the islands to be reconnected, resulting in the second hump to be much bigger in size and the coalescence continues for a longer time (compared to first hump).
-A jump in the peak $E_y$ time between $\epsilon=0.3 $ and 0.4 case (blue line-plot in Fig. \ref{Fig-1}c) is observed as the location of peak $E_y$ value is shifted from first hump to second hump during this transition.
-Furthermore, in Fig. \ref{Fig-1}b, from time evolution of O-point locations, the complete coalescence time for all the $\epsilon$ values are found to be $t=11.5t_A, 10.25t_A, 9.75t_A, 9.2t_A, 8.75t_A, 8.4t_A, 8t_A$ and $7.5t_A$.
+A jump in the peak $E_y$ time between $\epsilon=0.3 $ and 0.4 case (blue line-plot in Fig. \ref{Fig-1}c) is observed as the location of peak $E_y$ value is shifted from first hump to second hump during this transition. {Furthermore, in Fig. \ref{Fig-1}b, from time evolution of O-point locations, the complete coalescence time for $\epsilon = 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7,$ and $0.8$} are found to be $t=11.5t_A, 10.25t_A, 9.75t_A, 9.2t_A, 8.75t_A, 8.4t_A, 8t_A$ and $7.5t_A$.
 This suggests the larger current filaments take lesser time to complete the coalescence compared to the smaller ones.\\